 Ever since my BreakFast Fatty post, I have been getting bombarded with emails requesting more bacon recipes.
 So I took the bacon weave from the breakfast fatty, cooked it like my bacon crusted quiche and mixed it with America’s Favorite Dish, PIZZA!
 Yep, I took this pizza to the carbohydrate free extreme (ok a few carbs in the sauce, but come on, bacon crust pizza).
 I made the crust out of pure BACON!

 In the bbq world everyone talks about fatty’s.
 The Gist of it is a smoked log of sausage.
 I did a quick take on it by stuffing the log of sausage with my favorite breakfast items.
 It is hash browns, cheese and hard boiled eggs wrapped in sausage and bacon.

-Ever since I was a kid, the Holidays meant it was time for horderves/appetizers.
+Ever since I was a kid, the holidays meant it was time for hors d’ouerves / appetizers.
 Since everyone is coming and going, my Mom would always have a table full of them.
-For this reason I am always on the lookout for new and interesting ideas.
+For this reason, I am always on the lookout for new and interesting ideas.
 I stumbled upon a single picture that excited my taste buds.
-It was a picture of a round of sourdough bread that sliced to resemble a porcupine and then covered with bacon and cheese.
+It was a picture of a round of sourdough bread that was sliced to resemble a porcupine and then covered with bacon and cheese.
 To my surprise, the bread was also drenched in ranch flavored butter.
 So I made it for Dana and it was a hit.
-The appetizer was a hit.
 I can see why it is nicknamed “Crack Bread”.